sussmanLab/open-Qmin/README.md

 ## saving states and reading the output

 Both the command-line and gui executables can save the current configuration of the simulation, and simple visualization tools are available in the /visualizationTools directory to see the output of these systems.
-The output format is a simple txt file, where each line is: x y z Qxx Qxy Qxz Qyy Qyz t d, where x y z are the lattice site (in the case of MPI simulations, each rank will produce a separate file with x y z in absolute coordinates), followed by the current values of the Q tensor.
-The integer t specifies the "type" of the lattice site (bulk, boundary, part of an object), and d is a defect measure that is computed for all lattice sites not part of an object.
+The output format is a simple txt file, where each line is:
+`x y z Qxx Qxy Qxz Qyy Qyz t d`, where `x` `y` `z` are the lattice site (in the case of MPI simulations, each rank will produce a separate file with `x` `y` `z` in absolute coordinates), followed by the current values of the Q tensor.
+The integer `t` specifies the "type" of the lattice site (bulk, boundary, part of an object), and `d` is a defect measure that is computed for all lattice sites not part of an object.
 By default this will be the largest eigenvalue of the Q tensor at that site; for lattice sites that are part of an object this will always be zero.

 ## adding various colloids and boundaries to the command-line executable

 A separate header file exists in the main directory of the repository, "addObjectsToOpenQmin.h", which exists just to give the user a sense of how to add some of the pre-defined objects to the simulation.
 See the comments in that file for more details.

 ### Preparing a custom boundary file